arnavn101/StockPredictor/README.md

 * It makes use of Keras, Sklearn modules and Flask integration to accomplish its task

 * This program can currently be run from only any interface with python installed.

+* Based on a recurrent neural network architecture : https://en.wikipedia.org/wiki/Recurrent_neural_network

 Steps for Running the application: